 Odaka Ryokuchi Park (大高緑地)

-Access: Take the Meitetsu train to Sakyoyama station.
-From there it is a 21-minute walk.
-Or take the JR Tokaido train to Odaka station.
-From there it is a 30-minute walk.
+Take the Meitetsu train to Sakyoyama station.
+From there is a short walk to park’s entrance.

 Website (Japanese only) | Google Maps